terales/blackbird-docs/src/content/docs/apps/Remote.mdx

 ### Invoices

 - **On invoices status changed** This event returns invoices that changed status since the last polling time.
+- **On contractor invoice added** This event is triggered whenever a new contractor invoice is added.

 Note: Invoice events are based on polling.
 This means that the event will be triggered based on the polling interval you set in the event configuration.